 Water can make its way through concrete cracks in the walls or floors, through openings around pipes, through basement windows, or even directly through the porous concrete.
 If you have block walls, water may pass through the block and begin to fill the open cavities.

 However, the most common way that water enters a home is through the foundation wall-floor joint.
 We find that most flooded basements start with a leak here.

 Protecting your home means more than just stopping groundwater.
 It's also important to keep an eye on your home plumbing, including the water heater and washing machine.

 How do you dry a wet basement?
 By stopping water at the point where it enters the structure.

 Since most basements flood from the wall-floor joint, one of the most common ways to stop the flooding is to install a perimeter drainage system along the edge of the basement floor.
 This would collect the water and direct it to a sump pump, which would then discharge it out of your home.

-We offer free basement waterproofing estimates in North Carolina, including Clinton, Kinston, Havelock, Fort Bragg, Hampstead, Hope Mills, Leland and many areas nearby.
+We offer free basement waterproofing estimates in North Carolina, including Hampstead, Hope Mills, Pinehurst, Laurinburg, Hubert and many areas nearby.
 Contact us today to get started!